apex/up/docs/04-configuration.md

 }
 ```

 Plan the changes via `up stack plan` and `up stack apply` to perform the changes.
-Note that CloudFront can take 30-40 minutes to distribute this configuration globally, so be patient when applying these changes!
+Note that CloudFront can take up to ~40 minutes to distribute this configuration globally, so grab a coffee while these changes are applied.

 Custom stages may be supported in the future, for now there are three: